aws-samples/greengrass-iot-edge-runtime/README.md

 cdk deploy
 ```

-The deploy process takes about 15 minutes.
+The deploy process takes about 15 minutes for each of the AWS CodePipelines to deploy.

 ### Continuous Integration and Continuous Delivery (CI/CD)